 This is a great way for a significant reduction of excess weight by lowering 2/3 of your daily calories.

-First, you need to get moving, start from 5k.
+First, you need to get moving, starting from 5k.
 Once you hit 5k, you can aim for 10k, and so on.
 Once you are comfortable with 10k, you are probably ready for a half marathon.
-And once you are comfortable with half marathon, you can start shooting for the big one.
+And once you are comfortable with a half marathon, you can start shooting for the big one.

 OMAD vs 16/8

 The difference between OMAD vs 16/8 is that OMAD allows you for just one meal per day, wherein in 16/8 you can have multiple meals in the 8-hour feeding window.
 One meal a day is a more strict version of the popular warrior diet, where you eat for 4 hours, and you fast for 20-hours.

 Both of these approaches work because the body switches into ketosis around 8-12 hours after your last meal (source).